jfilter/Sublime-Text-Plugins-for-Frontend-Web-Development/README.md

 # Sublime Text 3 Plugins for Frontend Web Development

-Here is a collection of plugins I use for daily frontend web development work.
-I have also included my settings and some further tweaks.

-I am grateful for any feedback and recommendations.
-Just open a issue! ;)
+Here is a collection of plugins I use for my daily frontend web development work.
+I am grateful for any feedback or recommendations.
+Just open an issue! 😉👌

-##Plugins
+## Plugins

 ### Administrative
+These plugins are kind of 'meta' because they are not concerned with writing code but still essential.
 * [Package Control](https://packagecontrol.io/packages/Package%20Control): The essential package manager.
 * [AdvancedNewFile](https://packagecontrol.io/packages/AdvancedNewFile): A better way to create new files.
-For instance, it automatically creates folder when needed.
+For instance, it automatically creates a folder when needed.
-* [SideBarEnhacements](https://packagecontrol.io/packages/SideBarEnhancements): Addes features such as renaming to the sidebar.
+* [SideBarEnhacements](https://packagecontrol.io/packages/SideBarEnhancements): Adds features such as renaming to the sidebar.
-* [Terminal](https://packagecontrol.io/packages/Terminal): Easily open the Terminal with current working directory set to directory of the open file.
+* [Terminal](https://packagecontrol.io/packages/Terminal): Easily open the Terminal with current working directory set to the directory of the open file.
 * [Local History](https://packagecontrol.io/packages/Local%20History): Keep a local history of your files.
 Even though I use git on almost every project, I still don't commit every change.
 It gives a better feeling to have the possibility to go back to every change.
 * [TodoReview](https://packagecontrol.io/packages/TodoReview): Scans files for 'TODO's and more.
 * [FindKeyConflicts](https://packagecontrol.io/packages/FindKeyConflicts): Key conflicts are inevitably when you use a lot of plugins.

 ### General
+Usefull for all languaes.
 * [All Complete](https://packagecontrol.io/packages/All%20Autocomplete): Indexes all open files for auto-completion.
 * [BracketHighlighter](https://packagecontrol.io/packages/BracketHighlighter): Improves the already builtin highlighting.
 * [GitGutter](https://packagecontrol.io/packages/GitGutter): Displays  changes in the gutter (left to the line numbers).